Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Some estimates on , , and the diffusion in

 \begin{lemme} There is a positive constant $C$ such that

 \end{lemme}

 \begin{proof}

-Since $V$ is spectrally negative, single points are not essentially polar for $V$ so, according to Theorem V.1 of \cite{Bertoin}, there is $\mathcal{L}_V$, a local time that satisfies the density of occupations formula for $V$ : almost surely, for all mesurable function $f$ and $t > 0$ we have $\int_0^t f(V(s)) ds = \int_{\mathbb{R}} f(x) \mathcal{L}_V(t, x) dx$.
-Therefore, as in the proof of the majoration of $\beta_0(h)$ in Lemma 3.6 of \cite{AndDev} we get :
+Since $V$ is spectrally negative, single points are not essentially polar for $V$.
+As a consequence, according to Theorem V.1 of \cite{Bertoin}, there is $\mathcal{L}_V$, a local time that satisfies the density of occupations formula for $V$: almost surely, for all mesurable function $f$ and $t > 0$ we have $\int_0^t f(V(s)) ds = \int_{\mathbb{R}} f(x) \mathcal{L}_V(t, x) dx$.
+Therefore, as in the proof of the majoration of $\beta_0(h)$ in Lemma 3.6 of \cite{AndDev} we get: